dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 I had to create my own, which is by no means complete.
 And honestly, building your life on a basis founded in even a small amount of religious study is not a bad idea.
-Religions are successful primarly because they are so capable of providing people with a solid foundation for life.
+Religions are successful primarily because they are so capable of providing people with a solid foundation for life.
 In addition to explaining the mysteries of life and it's origins, religions are the accumulation of stories, which